SharePoint/sp-dev-docs/docs/sp-add-ins/add-sharepoint-write-operations-to-the-provider-hosted-add-in.md

 Anyone with list owner privileges for a SharePoint list can delete the list.
 And if the list is deployed to the host web by an add-in, the website owner of the host web can delete it.
 That may happen if the owner decides to do without the functionality provided by the list.
 (It can be restored from the SharePoint Recycle Bin if the owner changes his mind.)

-The `CreateExpectedShipment` method depends on the existence of the **Expected Shipments** list.
+The **CreateExpectedShipment** method depends on the existence of the **Expected Shipments** list.
 Suppose a website owner decided to delete the list.
-Later, when an order is added with the add-in's **Order Form**, the `CreateExpectedShipment` is called and throws an exception whose message says that there's no **Expected Shipments** list on the SharePoint website.
+Later, when an order is added with the add-in's **Order Form**, the **CreateExpectedShipment** method is called and throws an exception whose message says that there's no **Expected Shipments** list on the SharePoint website.

 You might want the method to check the `expectedShipmentsList` for nullity before it does anything with it.
 When you are working with CSOM, you can *not*  make this check with a simple structure like this: